 » Scrum Framework

-Several years ago I had the opportunity to support a growing consulting firm to move from waterfall to the Scrum Framework.
+Several years ago I had the opportunity to support a growing consulting firm to move from waterfall development to the Scrum Framework.
 It's been exciting to watch Highland Solutions learn, adapt, and grow as a team in their ability to organize and deliver great client solutions.
-The attached Case Study on Transition to Scrum describes the approach that Highland used to move to Agile and Scrum, and some of the things that they learned along the way.
-It also highlights the significant benefits they've seen as a result of their Agile Transformation.
+The attached Case Study on Transition to Scrum describes the approach that Highland used to move from Waterfall to Scrum, and some of the things that they learned along the way.

 We’ve all seen it - Scrum Gone Bad